marissamanley/OpenGL_Advanced_Implementation/README.md

 ### HALO PICTURES

 ### Responsibility Distribution
-Katherine Teng:
-- Walking Camera
 Marissa Manley:
 - Halo lighting effect
+- Bloom lighting effect
 - Dynamic(Input) HDR modifications
+Katherine Teng:
+- Walking Camera

-*The texture, material, and bloom implementations were worked on equally.
+*The textures and materials were worked on equally.

 ### Learning Outcomes
 We determined early on in our project partnership that we both were fascinated by bloom and